Golf Tutorials

 • A Trip to the Range: Go to a driving range with defined yardage markers.
 Have your junior hit about 10-15 drivers.

-• Throw Out the Outliers: Ignore the absolute best shots an and the absolute worst ones.
-We're an not interested in their one "perfect" smash or their biggest mis-hit.
+• Throw Out the Outliers: Ignore the absolute best shots and the absolute worst ones.
+We're not interested in their one "perfect" smash or their biggest mis-hit.
 We want to find a realistic average of their typical, solid strikes.

-Using Established Programs: U.S. Kids Golf &, Operation 36
+Using Established Programs: U.S. Kids Golf & Operation 36

 The U.S. Kids Golf Longleaf Tee System